S-Thaler/S-Thaler/README.md

 ### Hi there, I'm Stephan 👋

-- 🔭 I’m a Reserach Engineer at Valence Labs.<br>
+- 🔭 I’m a Senior Research Engineer at Valence Labs.<br>
-I'm interested in differentiable molecular dynamics, physics-aware machine learning and drug discovery.
+I'm passionate about physics-informed machine learning, co-folding models, molecular dynamics simulations, and their application to drug discovery.
 - 📫 How to reach me: stephan@valencelabs.com
 - 😄 Pronouns: he/him